-- Also B2 should be "stand-alone" and present all the key information covered in B1.
+B2 should be "stand-alone" and present all the key information covered in B1.
 In addition, B2 should provide the required details for the evaluation by "specialist" reviewers in step 2.
-This concerns in particular the methodology, preliminary data, risks and contingency plans, resources/time planning, but also the team composition infrastructure/conditions and information on at the host institution.
-Part also contains the budget table (see template). - Please consider that the "specialist" external referees in step 2 of the evaluation read the proposal for the first time and might thus question "everything" again (including the groundbreaking nature of the project). - As opposed to the ERC Starting or Consolidator Grant, no interview will take place in step 2 of the evaluation process.
-Because there is thus no opportunity for PIs to explain in person any unclarities or add missing information during a discussion with panel members, please take particular care also for the preparation of B2. - Present your key intermediate goals and expected results and how you will validate/ interpret results - Highlight any novel/unconventional methodology - Deal appropriately with significant risks (risk management/"plan B").
-The essence of this information is also important for B1 to demonstrate feasibility - Helpful and frequently used: Time plan/Gantt chart, overview tables on key intermediate goals/"milestones" (see also example below) - Present the composition and "expertise requirements" for your team (PhDs, Post Docs), as well as "working arrangements" (e.g. supervision of PhD students supported by Post-Docs; overall supervision and guidance by PI).
-Please consider: What is the ideal combination of PhD students and PostDocs for your project, how should PhD students "overlap" timewise to ensure optimal continuity of the project, etc?
-Reviewers may e.g. question whether certain tasks could be "too demanding for a PhD student" and should rather be allocated to a Post Doc. - Emphasize your commitment to the project as PI, including the percentage of total working time (in addition to the "time commitment" line in the budget table).
-If you think there could be reasonable doubts on whether you will be able to fulfill the time commitment due to other duties, explain your strategy proactively.

-• References are included in the 5 pages-limit of B1 and in the 15 pages-limit of B2.
-It is advisable to keep them to the "necessary minimum" (approx. half page in B1; e.g. by removing the titles of the publications and/or presenting the references in two columns).
+This concerns in particular the methodology, preliminary data, risks and contingency plans, resources/time planning, but also the team composition and information on infrastructure/conditions at the host institution.

+Part B2 also contains the budget table (see proposal template).

+- Please consider that the "specialist" external referees in step 2 of the evaluation read the proposal for the first time and might thus question "everything" (including the groundbreaking nature). - Present your key intermediate goals and expected results - Explain how you will interpret and validate your results - Highlight any novel/unconventional methodology - Deal appropriately with significant risks (→convincing risk management/"plan B").
+The essence of this information is also important for B1 to demonstrate feasibility. - Helpful: Time plan/Gantt chart, overview table on key intermediate goals (see also example below) - Present the composition and "expertise requirements" for your team (PhDs, Post Docs, and their expected background), as well as "working arrangements" (e.g. supervision of PhD students by Post Docs/Post Docs and PI; overall supervision and guidance by PI) - Emphasize your commitment to the project as PI, including the percentage of total working time (in addition to the "time commitment" line in the budget table).
+If you think there could be reasonable doubts on whether you will be able to fulfill the time commitment due to other duties, explain your strategy proactively. - As opposed to the ERC Starting or Consolidator Grant, no interview will take place in step 2 of the evaluation process.
+Because there is no opportunity for PIs to explain any unclarities or add missing information during a discussion with panel members, please take particular care also in the preparation of B2. - References are included in the 5 pages-limit of B1 and in the 15 pages-limit of B2.
+It is advisable to keep them to the "necessary minimum" (approx. half page in B1; e.g. by removing the titles of the publications).
 The references in B1 may also support Panel Members in selecting the external referees to evaluate the proposal in step 2 of the evaluation.